-Tuition and fee schedules are subject to revision in late spring or early summer each year, and the final determination of academic-year tuition and fees will be available at that time.
-Estimated tuition figures for 2016-2017 can be found here: Tuition and Fees.
+Tuition and fee schedules are subject to revision each year.
+The figures provided are estimates for planning purposes only.
+Estimated tuition figures for 2017-2018 are provided below and can be found here: Tuition and Fees.

 Students who are enrolled in the LL.M. program and who are taking courses for academic credit are eligible to use the services offered by the University of Oregon, including the library system, the University Health Center and the Student Recreation Center.
 LL.M. students have access to the law school student lounge, individual lockers, the John E. Jaqua Law Library and computer technology support.
 The payment of mandatory fees allows Oregon LL.M. students to access these services.

 Academic Year Program Cost Estimate for 2017 – 2018:

 - Tuition and Fees (based on full-time enrollment for two academic-year semesters): $41,644

 - Law School Events Fee (required, one-time): $150